Tektite habitat

 The Tektite habitat was an underwater laboratory which was the home to divers during Tektite I and II programs.
 The Tektite program was the first scientists-in-the-sea program sponsored nationally.
 The habitat capsule was placed in Great Lameshur Bay, Saint John, U.S. Virgin Islands in 1969 and again in 1970.

+"Tektite III" refers to an educational project in the 1980s, using the original habitat capsule used by scientists, which was restored to be functional, but never used underwater again.
+Instead, it was open to visitors on dry land in San Francisco.

 Habitat

 The Tektite habitat was designed and built by General Electric Company Space Division at the Valley Forge Space Technology Center in King of Prussia, Pennsylvania.
 The Project Engineer who was responsible for the design of the habitat was Brooks Tenney, Jr. Tenney also served as the underwater Habitat Engineer on the International Mission, the last mission on the Tektite II project.
 The Program Manager for the Tektite projects was Dr. Theodore Marton at General Electric.
 The habitat appeared as a pair of silos: two white metal cylinders 12.5 ft in diameter and 18 ft high, joined by a flexible tunnel and seated on a rectangular base in 43 ft depth of water.